-- 1. Remote Sensor Port (()): Two RJ12 ports for connecting Geist plug-and-play remote sensors (sold separately).
+- 1. Remote Sensor Port ((): Two RJ12 ports for connecting Geist plug-and-play remote sensors (sold separately).
 Splitters may be used to add additional sensors.
 Each sensor has a unique serial number and is automatically discovered.
 R-Series PDUs support up to sixteen sensors. - 2.
-Serial Communication Port ([Oloi]): The R-Series PDUs provide an out-of-band, serial monitoring interface.
+Serial Communication Port ([IOIOI]): The R-Series PDUs provide an out-of-band, serial monitoring interface.
 The unit provides a RJ-45 port for RS-232 serial communication, providing support for Telnet and SSH via command line. - 3.
-Remote Display Port (An optional remote display (RSD2X8) can be connected to the R-Series PDU. - 4.
-Ethernet Port (Bull): RJ45 port for connecting the PDU to a TCP/IP network. - 5.
-Network-Reset Button (O): - Holding the network-reset button for 15 seconds during normal operation will restore the default IP address and reset the user accounts. - Holding the network-reset button during power-up will reset all of the unit's settings back to factory-default values. - 6.
-Hard-Reboot Button (): Pressing the hard-reboot button reboots the monitoring device.
+Remote Display Port (| | ): An optional remote display (RSD2X8) can be connected to the R-Series PDU. - 4.
+Ethernet Port (古古): RJ45 port for connecting the PDU to a TCP/IP network. - 5.
+Network-Reset Button (O): Holding the network-reset button for 5 seconds during normal operation will restore the default IP address and reset the user accounts. - 6.
+Hard-Reboot Button (()): Pressing the hard-reboot button reboots the monitoring device.
 This acts as a power-cycle for the device, and does not change or remove any user information.
-Note: This will NOT affect power to the connected devices. - 7.
-Activity/Idle LEDs (+-) - 8.
+Note: This will NOT affect power to the outlets. - 7.
+Activity/Idle LEDs (+/-) - 8.
 Power Status LED (()) - 9.
 Local LCD Display: The local display scrolls through the values of the measurements selected on the LCD Display page.